elixir-lang/elixir-lang.github.com/_posts/2013-08-08-elixir-design-goals.markdown

 end
 ```

+Those examples show how `defmodule` and `def` are simply macros for defining modules and functions.

 Given my previous background in Ruby, it is natural that some of the constructs added were borrowed from Ruby.
 However, those additions were a by-product, never a language goal.

-Many language constructs are also based on their Erlang counter-parts, like some of the control-flow macros, operators and containers.
+Many language constructs are also inspired by their Erlang counter-parts, like some of the control-flow macros, operators and containers.
 Notice how some Elixir code:

 ```elixir
 # A tuple